 Chantal holds a Master of Arts in International Development and Social Change and a Master of Science in Information Technology both degrees from Clark University located in Worcester, Massachusetts in the United States.
 She has over 12 years combined professional experience in international development, education, project coordination and management, monitoring and evaluation, qualitative and quantitative research methods in international development, project operations, and logistics management, grants writing and fundraising.

 Chantal research interests include sustainable international development, gender education and empowerment, participatory research and development, negotiation, mediation and conflict resolution, and education assessments in developing countries.

-Farley Tarlue, Director of Communications & Information Technology, Canada
+Farley Tarlue, Director of Communications & Information Technology, British Colombia, Canada

 Farley is originally from Liberia and currently resides in Canada.
 He fled to Ghana via Ivory Coast during the Liberian civil war which started in 1989.
 He attended the Buduburam Refugees Senior Secondary School and graduated with distinction.
 Farley took several professional certificates programs in computer science and information technologies which paved the way for his career as Systems Administrator for a major Internet Provider in Ghana.
 He also holds an Associate of Science degree in Computer Science and Information Systems from Douglas College located in New Westminster, British Columbia.
 He worked as the Administrative Secretary for RESPECT Ghana, a subsidiary of RESPECT International.
 In 2006, he was resettled to Canada via the UNHCR and the Canadian Refugees Resettlement Program which provided him with the legal status to live and work in Canada.